deanbunn/Donguri/README.md

 ## Donguri

 My beginnings in Java development.
 Let's hope that this donguri *(Japanese for acorn)* doesn't take years to be a might oak.

+Ubuntu system setup:

+* $ apt install default-jre
+* $ apt install default-jdk
+* $ java -version
+* $ javac -version